Employer of Record

 Working Hours in Costa Rica

-• Working hours stipulated in employer-employee contracts.
+• Working hours are subject to statutory limits and should be stated in employer-employee contracts.

 Business Days

-• Business days vary for different establishments.
+• Business days vary by industry and employer operations.

 .